16 Days | 29 Oct – 13 Nov, 2019

 Wednesday, 13 Nov- Day 16: Depart Cairo for Home or Elsewhere

 Transfer to Cairo Airport for our departure where our tour comes to an end.
 (B)

 The trip price includes:

-Services of Nancy Hoskins and Christine Pearson as Tour Escorts.
+Services of Nancy Hoskins as our textile expert and Christine Pearson as tour concierge.
 Arrival and departure transfers, all transportation, 4-star hotels, 5-star Nile Dahabiya Cruise, sightseeing, entrance fees, local English-speaking guides, flight Aswan- Cairo, sleeper train Cairo-Luxor.
 Meals as indicated in the itinerary.
 Gratuities are included.

 Items not included are:

 International airfares to Cairo.
 Visa fees (available on arrival at Cairo Airport).
 Insurance – compulsory on all of our escorted tours.
 Additional meals.
 Drinks.
 Optional tour to Abu Simbel.
 Spending of a personal nature, e.g. laundry, souvenirs, phone calls etc.